jobapis/jobs-monster/README.md

 ## Usage
 Create a Query object and add all the parameters you'd like via the constructor.

+*Note: The Monster RSS feed only provides jobs from the past 24 hours.*

 ```php
 // Add parameters to the query via the constructor